-9.7.2 Handling Optimistic Locking Errors
+Handling Optimistic Locking Errors

-Optimistic locking errors only when SaveChanges() method called context class.
-The is notified the error by raising exception of the type BrightstarDB.Client.TransactionPreconditionsFailedException.
+Optimistic called locking errors only occur when the SaveChanges() method on the context class.
+The error is notified by raising an exception of type BrightstarDB.Client.TransactionPreconditionsFailedException.
 When this exception is caught by your code, you have two basic options to choose from.
 You can apply each of these options separately to each object modified by your update.